atcollab/at/docs/p/howto/Collective.rst

 Parallelisation with Collective Effects
 ---------------------------------------

-PyAT can very easily be run with across multiple cores.
+PyAT can be run across multiple cores.
 When using MPI, the user must remember that each thread will be running exactly the same file.
 This must be taken into account when writing the script.
 At the beginning of the script, it must have

 .. code:: python